-At Oculus Connect 6 last week Facebook’s chief VR researcher revealed something you might have missed: his division is going to build an integrated next generation concept prototype VR headset.
+At Oculus Connect 6 last week Facebook’s chief VR researcher revealed something you might have missed: his division is going to build an integrated next generation concept prototype VR headset and gloves.

 So far, Facebook Reality Labs has been revealing feature prototypes.
 These prototypes demonstrate one future technology such as varifocal or face tracking.
 But a next generation headset will need to include many of these technologies in one package, so that’s what FRL are building next — a unified prototype integrating many or all of the new technologies they’ve developed or improved over the past five years.

 The use case this prototype (and its test software) will be built around is remote work.
 This is because FRL has labs all over the world so they can be its own test case.
 VR has the potential to revolutionize remote work, where meetings and collaboration are right now done with tools like Skype and Slack.

 In fact, if VR could one day deliver remote working environments as useful as real ones, it would eliminate the need for much of the commuting and travelling that workers use today, which would have significant environmental and quality of life benefits.

 Note that this is not planned to be a product, but just “high risk research”.
 It will take “at best years” to build.
 Facebook may, however, incorporate aspects of this concept into future headsets once completed.